min2ha/ukwa-site/content/target/68133/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Hammond: Treasury not the 'enemy of Brexit

 n a speech in the City of London, Mr Hammond said the UK needed to protect patterns of trade with the EU that had been "built over decades".